 Zachary C. Larsen

-While representing the Michigan Department of Treasury, Zach addressed problems ranging from tax nexus questions, manufacturer’s claims of industrial processing exemptions, and the definition of taxable “tangible personal property” under General Sales Tax Act and the Use Tax Act to multistate tax apportionment and certificated credits under Michigan’s various business taxes.
-He was also routinely tasked with disputes over the tax implications of technology, such as cloud computing, software, telecommunications, patented processes, and electricity.
+While representing the Michigan Department of Treasury, Zach addressed problems ranging from manufacturer’s claims of exemption and arguments over what constitutes “tangible personal property” under the General Sales Tax Act and the Use Tax Act to multistate tax apportionment and certificated credits under Michigan’s various business taxes.
+He was also routinely tasked with disputes over the tax implications of technology, such as cloud computing, computer software, telecommunications, patented processes, and electrical transmission and distribution.

-Because he has also spent years working as a research attorney advising judges, Zach knows how judges think and can help you craft your best arguments and assemble your case to maximize your likely success.
-And his years of state government experience can help you navigate your controversy against a state agency.
+Zach also spent years working as a research attorney advising judges and understands how judges think.
+He can help you craft your best arguments and assemble your case to maximize your likely success.
+And his years of state government experience can help you to navigate your controversy against a state agency.